 So the two additive inverses are really the same.

-As obvious as the next theorem appears, it is not guaranteed that the zero scalar, scalar multiplication and the zero vector all interact this way.
+As obvious as the next three theorems appear, nowhere have we guaranteed that the zero scalar, scalar multiplication and the zero vector all interact this way.
 Until we have proved it, anyway.

 Theorem ZSSM

 Zero Scalar in Scalar Multiplication